amaralc/explore/apps/dx/dev-docs-browser/blog/2023-07-21-graduate-pre-releases-with-lerna/index.md

 - UNPKG - @lerna/version. (n.d.).
 UNPKG - @lerna/Version.
 Retrieved from https://unpkg.com/browse/@lerna/version@6.6.2/README.md
 - Try Bard, an AI experiment by Google. (n.d.).
 Try Bard, an AI Experiment by Google.
 Retrieved from https://bard.google.com
 - Khandelwal, S. (2021).
 Lerna from a DevOps point of view, Lerna from a DevOps Point of View.
 Retrieved August 7, 2023, from https://www.linkedin.com/pulse/lerna-from-devops-point-view-shishir-khandelwal
+- Can Lerna bump prerelease version according to the Conventional Commits specification?
+(2020, April 10).
+Stack Overflow.
+Retrieved from https://stackoverflow.com/questions/61144530/can-lerna-bump-prerelease-version-according-to-the-conventional-commits-specific
+- lerna.
+(2018, May 22).
+Correct way to use conventional-commits and canary / prerelease · Issue #1433 · lerna/lerna, GitHub.
+Retrieved from https://github.com/lerna/lerna/issues/1433